huzaifa786313/Otago-Polytechnic/Special-Topic/Lab2-local.md

                       state: present
 ```

-Now lets connect to our router to see the change we made
+Now let’s connect to the routers to see the change we made

 - Do note that due to issues with gns3 and cloud we need to add a few additional options to our ssh command